Skip to Content

 How to Measure

-1. Make sure your action (distance from top of frets to bottom of strings) is set where you like it before measuring.
+1. Make sure your action (the distance from the top of the frets to the bottom of the strings) is set where you like it before measuring.

-4. Your new bridge will need to be fitted to the top of your instrument.
+6. Your new bridge will need to be fit to the top of your mandolin

 Weber Mandolin Saddle Post